TimonLevy/Memory/Answer Sheet.md

 ## 05. REGISTERS

 Registers are memory caches inside the CPU that it uses to perform it's calculations and some more operations.
-Registers can be accessed in 64, 32, 16 and 8 bit modes where each mode of access is given a designated later: R (Register, 64 bit), E (Extended, 32 bit) and more.
+Registers can be accessed in 64, 32, 16 and 8 bit modes where each mode of access is given a designated letter: R (Register, 64 bit), E (Extended, 32 bit) and more.
 There are many types of registers:

 #### **General Purpose Registers (GPR)**